Kay2dan/jekyll-ideal-image-slider/README.md

 # Jekyll Ideal Image Slider

 Liquid tag plugin to add image sliders to Jekyll with [Ideal Image Slider](https://github.com/Codeinwp/Ideal-Image-Slider-JS).
 This plugin is not compatible with Github Pages.
-Use [Jekyll Ideal Image Slider Include](https://github.com/jekylltools/jekyll-ideal-image-slider-include) for Github Pages compatibility.
+Instead use [Jekyll Ideal Image Slider Include](https://github.com/jekylltools/jekyll-ideal-image-slider-include) for Github Pages compatibility and more configuration options.

 ## Installation